atbcb/ICTTestingBaseline/_baselines/07Sensory.md

 ### Limitations, Assumptions, or Exceptions

--   This requirement does not prohibit the use of color or sensory characteristics to provide information, directions, or cues.
-However, they must be used in conjunction with contextual, textual, and/or other visual cues.
--   Text Alternative descriptions that are not available visually would not pass these tests.
+-   SC 1.4.1 does not prohibit the use of color and can be met with another visual cue (e.g, color and shape).
+Text Alternative descriptions that are not available visually would not pass these tests.
+-   Per [WCAG 2.2 Understanding SC 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color), where color alone distinguishes between visited and unvisited links, it does not result in a failure of this Success Criterion.
+-   Per [WCAG 2.2 Understanding SC 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color), use of colors that differ in color (hue) and lightness with a contrast ratio of 3:1 or greater meet this requirement.
+However, if content relies on the user's ability to accurately perceive or differentiate a particular color an additional visual indicator will be required regardless of the contrast ratio between those colors.
+-   SC 1.3.3 aplies to instructions and cannot be met by providing multiple sensory characteristics (e.g., color and shape).
 -   The test for audible cues covers short sounds used to notify the user, such as confirmation beeps and error notifications.
 Audio in time-based media is covered in Baseline [16.
 Audio-only and Video-only](../16AudioVideo.md).
--   Per [WCAG 2.2 Understanding SC 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color), where color alone distinguishes between visited and unvisited links, it does not result in a failure of this Success Criterion.
--   Per [WCAG 2.2 Understanding SC 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color), use of colors that differ in color (hue) and lightness with a contrast ratio of 3:1 or greater meet this requirement.

 ### 7.A Test Procedure for Use of Color

 **Baseline Test ID:** 7.A-Color
 #### Identify Content
-<p id="7aIC">Content that relies on color to convey meaning, indicate an action, prompt a response, distinguish a visual element, or identify errors.
-Exclude color of visited/unvisited links.</p>
+<p id="7aIC">Content that uses color to convey meaning, indicate an action, prompt a response, distinguish a visual element, or identify errors.
+Exclude colors of links that indicate visited or unvisited.</p>

 #### Test Instructions
 <ol id="7aTI">